Restuta/rcn.io/README.md

 ### Our philosophy

-Everything is open source and free forever.
+Everything is open source, free and ads free forever.

+Expenses are crowdfunded.

 Data is owned by community.